Incident Management

 To that end, we will have:

 1. a dedicated Zoom call for all incidents.
-A link to the Zoom call can be found in the topic for the #incident-management room in Slack.
+A link to the Zoom call can be found in the incident Slack channel posted in the coresponding incident announcement channel channel.

 2. a Google Doc as needed for multiple user input based on the shared template